foxglove/docs/docs/13-webhooks/1-concepts.md

 ### Deliveries

-A delivery is an attempt to deliver a notification to your endpoint.
+A delivery is a record of an attempt to deliver a notification to your endpoint.
 Foxglove records recent deliveries along with details of failures, which can be viewed in the [setting for your Webhook](https://console.foxglove.dev/settings/webhooks/).

 #### Delivery semantics